-With the growing popularity of World Cup soccer in the Washington, D.C. area (According to ESPN, D.C. is the soccer viewing capital of the United States), more and more bars and restaurants are hosting watch parties and cashing in on the merriment of this quadrennial soccer carnival.
+With the growing popularity of World Cup soccer in the Washington, D.C. area, more and more bars and restaurants are hosting watch parties and cashing in on the merriment of this quadrennial soccer carnival.

 As with playing copyrighted music (See here for our post discussing music licenses), restaurant and bar owners need to know the licensing rules for broadcasting major sporting events at their establishments.